What is Walking Rugby?

 What do I wear?

 Players are encouraged to wear comfortable clothing that is easy to move around in.
-Slip-resistant footwear such as trainers should be worn and jewellery must be removed before play begins.
+Our new 3G pitch surface requires studded boots to be worn.
+Flat soled trainers are not permitted.
+Jewellery must be removed before play begins.
 To distinguish between teams, each team is given a different coloured bib.

 Are there any health requirements?